 You may report side effects to your national health agency.

-- If you cannot swallow this drug whole, you may open the capsule and mix the contents in 2 tablespoons (30 mL) of applesauce or 50 mL of water.
-Take within 10 minutes after mixing.
+- If your child cannot swallow this drug whole, you may open the capsule and mix the contents in 2 tablespoons (30 mL) of applesauce or 50 mL of water.
+Give within 10 minutes after mixing.
 Do not store for future use.

 - Store at room temperature in a dry place.
 Do not store in a bathroom.